juniorbnkr/ozain/README.md

 Will return:
 > **Happy is the one who takes your babies and smashes them against the rocks!**

     USFM is a standart markdown for digital versions of Bible in diffent languages.
     Organized by United Bible Societies, the USFM format is a attempt to unify the digital format for Bible texts in a single markdown.

-for more information, see: https://paratext.org/usfm/ THis Lib is recommended for simplified versions (usfm-s)
+    for more information, see: https://paratext.org/usfm/
+    THis Lib is recommended for simplified versions (usfm-s)

-Parameters:
-usfm_file -> str:
-    Location of text file

-Return:
-    dict